Three Wise Men (2016 film): Synopsis

 Irikele (Richard Mofe Damijo) is an extroverted pensioner, who is very experienced in dealing with women and the younger generations.
 He tries to influence his friends to indulge in his sexual and emotional experiences.
-He has been divorced severally, and was threatened with death by two of his irresponsible sons, who felt he was being selfish with his wealth.
+He has been divorced several times and was threatened with death by two of his irresponsible sons, who felt he was being selfish with his wealth.

-Timi (Zack Orji) is a friend of Irikele, who is married to an extremely religious women, he shares similarly ideologies over the fantasies of Irikele but often needs someone to push and encourage him before making real moves, however as the film progresses he became more comfortable with that lifestyle.
+Timi (Zack Orji) is a friend of Irikele, who is married to an extremely religious woman, he shares similar ideologies with Irikele but often needs someone to push and encourage him before making real moves, however as the film progresses, he became more comfortable with that lifestyle.

 Tobere (Victor Olaotan) is the most principled among the three friends.
 He loves his wife and wouldn't do anything to hurt her.
 However, with peer pressure from his two friends who don't seem to share his moral beliefs, it became increasingly difficult for him to uphold them.